 He was 83 years old and has been part of the Fort Brethren assembly and Borivali Brethren assembly during his 5 decade stay in Bombay.
 He is survived by his wife and four daughters.

-Funeral service of Bro C.K.
+Family and the funeral directors have planned the glorious funeral service of Bro C.K.
 Joseph started near the residence at Nutan hall at 2pm on 9th August.Service was lead by Bro.
 James Thomas.

 Bro K. P. Mathew,Coimbatore (brother-in-law of Appychayan) spoke from Ps116:15- Precious in the sight of the Lord is the death of His Saints.
 His life and testimony was remembered by Bro.
 Thomas Mathew (Fort Assembly),Bro C.K.
 Varghese( Brother), Bro.
 Timmy Adams (Thrisur), Bro Shaji (Son-in-law), Bro.
 Joshua Rajan (Grandson), and Sister Joyce (daughter) read the eulogy sent by Sister Bincy (youngest daughter).
 Family members sang a song composed by Appychayan.

 A huge Crowd could witness the service and view the body before it was taken to Gorai Cemetery

 The funeral ceremony was continued at Gorai Christian Cemetery at 4 pm and was presided by Bro.
 K.V Simon (Fort Assembly).
 Bro.
 Koshy Mathew (Borivali Assembly) spoke from God’s word elaborating upon the brevity of life and on how believers do not grieve like the rest of the world as we have a hope that our dear ones are promoted to be with Lord.